Ask PC Abby

 Hello to you too, Kirsten.
 Thanks for asking.

 Glad to help.
-Jean Day operates the Winterwood B&B just north of the common on Main Street.
+That was Winterwood, now a private home again.
 Mark & Deni Ellis are open at their B&B, Clamber Hill, just a mile further north.
-Terry Emmerich and Gary Orcutt will show you their alpacas and you can stay at their B&B, Colonial Hill Alpaca Farm, just a couple of miles further north.
 And if you like herbs, try Hartman's Herb Farm B&B on Old Dana Road in Barre

 PCAbby